 Shoulder injuries can also happen suddenly, due to a fall or other trauma to the shoulder joint.
 While shoulder injuries are not always preventable, there are a few things you can do to reduce your risk.

-- First, maintain good shoulder range of motion by doing regular stretching and mobility exercises.
+- First, maintain a good shoulder range of motion by doing regular stretching and mobility exercises.

 - Second, use proper form when lifting objects to avoid putting unnecessary stress on the shoulder joint.